Aerolíneas Argentinas Flight 706

 Aerolineas Argentinas Flight 706 was a domestic flight scheduled on October 5, 1975, between the Argentine cities of Buenos Aires and Formosa, with a layover in Corrientes.

 The Boeing 737-287C operated by Aerolineas Argentinas was hijacked by a command of the Peronist guerrilla group Montoneros to ensure the escape of about 30 guerrillas who had participated in the failed attempt to take over the 29th Forest Infantry Regiment, known as Operation Primicia, which ended up being the deadliest offensive by Montoneros.
 The assault was carried out on Sunday, October 5, 1975, during the term of a constitutional government.

 Aircraft

 The aircraft, a Boeing 737-287C with registration LV-JNE and named "City of Trelew" (Spanish: Ciudad de Trelew) which had first flown in 1970, had already been hijacked on another occasion, when in October 1973 a group of Uruguayan citizens forced the pilots to fly to Bolivia.
-During its service life, it experienced various mishaps such as hijackings by terrorist organizations and mechanical incidents, including the final fire that rendered it unusable, which is why it became humorously known in the aviation community as "El Mufa".
+In addition to the hijackings, the plane also suffered numerous mechanical incidents, including a fire that rendered it unusable, and it became humorously known in the aviation community as "El Mufa".
 (Note: "Mufa" is an Argentinian term meaning "bad luck," so it is applied by saying that someone or something "has the mufa" or "is mufa" when their presence or involvement in any event is believed to bring misfortune if things go wrong.)